Pony Ma: Founding of Tencent and early career

 Ma's first job was with China Motion Telecom Development, a supplier of telecommunications services and products, where he was in charge of developing software for pagers.
 He reportedly earned $176 per month.
 He also worked for Shenzhen Runxun Communications Co.
-Ltd. (深圳润迅通讯发展you/ed/s限公司) in the research and development department for Internet calling services.
+Ltd. (深圳润迅通讯发展有限公司) in the research and development department for Internet calling services.

 Along with four other classmates, Ma Huateng went on to co-found Tencent in 1998.
 The company's first product came after Ma participated in a presentation for ICQ, the world's first Internet instant messaging service, founded in 1996 by an Israeli company.
 Inspired by the idea, Ma and his team launched in February 1999 a similar software, with a Chinese interface and a slightly different name: OICQ (or Open ICQ).
 The product quickly became popular and garnered more than a million registered users by the end of 1999, making it one of the largest such services in China.

 In a 2009 interview with China Daily, he stated: "If I have seen further, it is by standing on the shoulders of giants", paraphrasing a quote attributed to Isaac Newton and referencing the similarities between ICQ and OICQ.
 "We knew our product had a future, but at that time we just couldn't afford it."
 In order to solve the problem, Ma applied for bank loans and even discussed selling the company.

 Since Tencent offered its flagship service OICQ for free, the company sought venture capital to cover its rising operational costs.
 In 2000, Ma secured funding from U.S. investment firm IDC and Hong Kong telecom carrier Pacific Century CyberWorks (PCCW), which acquired a 40% stake in Tencent for $2.2 million.
 With the pager market shrinking, Ma improved the messaging platform by allowing OICQ users to send messages to mobile handsets.
 Afterwards, 80 percent of the company's revenue came from deals struck with telecom operators who agreed to share message fees.